 Yes, you can still file taxes without a W-2 or 1099.

 Usually, if you work and want to file a tax return, you need Form W-2 or Form 1099, provided by your employer.
 If you did not receive these forms or misplaced them, you can ask your employer for a copy of these documents.
+You should also contact your employer for new forms if the ones you receive have incorrect information.

 When filling out your Form 4852 you may find it useful to have:

 - A pay stub, especially the last one you got for the year you are filing taxes for.
 This can be helpful because it includes all the necessary information to complete Form 4852, including the year-to-date amounts (which is the total amount of money you made in that year).
+If you do not have your last pay stub, you may be able to use another paystub from the same year to estimate your wages and tax withholding.
+This is not recommended if the amount of your paycheck changes a lot.

 - A prior year W-2 if your current W-2 is not available.
 If you worked for the same employer and can confirm that your pay and deductions remained the same, you may be able to use it to fill out some parts of Form 4852.